1.

 RAI is typically recommended if any of the following features are present:

-1) Gross extrathyroidal extension
+--Gross extrathyroidal extension

-3) Postoperative unstimulated Tg> 10 ng/mL
+--Postoperative unstimulated Tg > 10 ng/mL

-4) Bulky or >5 positive lymph nodes
+--Bulky or >5 positive lymph nodes

-If a patient has a differentiated thyroid cancer, one would selectively recommend adjuvant RAI if any of the following features are seen:
+One would selectively recommend adjuvant RAI if any of the following features are seen:

-High risk histology (ie, poorly differentiated, tall cell, columnar cell, hobnail variant, diffuse sclerosing, and insular)
+--High risk histology (ie, poorly differentiated, tall cell, columnar cell, hobnail variant, diffuse sclerosing, and insular)

-Lymphatic invasion
+--Lymphatic invasion

-Cervical lymph node metastases
+--Cervical lymph node metastases

-Macroscopic multifocality (one focus > 1 cm)
+--Macroscopic multifocality (one focus > 1 cm)

-Postoperative unstimulated thyroglobulin < 10 ng/mL
+--Postoperative unstimulated thyroglobulin 1-10 ng/mL

 --Classic papillary thyroid cancer

---Largest primary tumor <2 cm in size
+--Largest primary tumor ≤2 cm in size

 --Intrathyroidal